Summer is a time of great fun! But there is one thing that everyone in Japan look forward to:

 This competitive element continues to today, especially during the Sumida River Fireworks Display (隅田川花火大会), which evolved from the previously mentioned Ryōgoku River Opening Fireworks.

-Tips for enjoying the fireworks festival:
+Tips to enjoy fireworks festival:

 - Reserve your spot with a blue plastic mat indicating your name.